ultralionize/Simple-Rock-Paper-Scissors-game/README.md

 * Inside the dist folder there will be a file called "rps" which will be an Application Extension (.exe)

-* Click of the file to play the game
+* Click on the file to play the game like any other application